Make a Big Impact with a Small Nonprofit Team

 5. Having a flexible schedule

 Many small nonprofits offer telecommuting and flexible schedules to accommodate work-life balance.
 Gregory Merrill is the CEO and president of the National Older Worker Career Center, a small nonprofit (24 employees) that was rated number one in the The NonProfit Times "Best Nonprofits to Work For" list in 2014 and 2015.
 "We look at it with an open mind when it comes to flexible work arrangements.
-When the staff is able to participate, and increases their investment in NOWCC too; it’s part of why they believe this is a good place to work," he told NPT.
+When the staff is able to participate, their investment in mission increases, too.
+That is part of why they believe NOWCC is a good place to work," he told NPT.